Table of Contents

 Several formulas have been derived to estimate one’s TDEE.
 These typically estimate your basal metabolic rate (BMR) and then multiply that by an activity factor based on your lifestyle.
 A few of these formulas include the Harris-Benedict equation, the Mifflin-St. Jeor equation, and the Katch-McArdle equation.
 Katch-McArdle depends on your lean body mass (LBM), not total weight, so you need to be able to estimate your body fat percentage to use this.
 Practically speaking it does not matter which you use as you are simply generating an estimate.
 If you’d like to use one of these calculators, simply google “TDEE calculator” and choose any of the available links.
 At the time of me writing this there is a compilation of different formulas here.

 Note: There is one calculator I want to particularly draw attention to, and that is the NIH body weight planner.
-This will estimate how many calories we need to eat daily to reach a goal weight by a goal date.
+This will estimate how many calories you need to eat daily to reach a goal weight by a goal date.
 The calculations are based on group averages; due to all of the variability discussed in Lesson 1 the specific numbers it proposes may not be fully accurate.
-However, as we only need to generate an estimate, this does the trick and can be quite informative.
+However, as you only need to generate an estimate, this does the trick and can be quite informative.

 Example: Using the NIH body weight planner, enter: